Outlandish: Controversies

 In 2004 during a concert in Musikhuset Aarhus Outlandish ordered a ban on alcohol sales during their performance because of the two Muslim members of the group.
 In 2019 Isam Bachiri stated about the episode with ban on alcohol sales that: ”… With regard to the ban of alcohol it was not a ban.
 We just asked to close down the bar while we performed.
 Prior and after the concert the people could do what they wanted.
 I have the belief I have, and it can tarnish one’s reputation when one is a public person and sticks the nose in.”

 In 2006 the Danish tabloid newspaper BT reported that the two Muslim members of the group had the Norwegian singer Herborg Kråkevik removed to another point on stage in a Danish television program on the grounds that she had bare shoulders.
 A press responsible person from the record label of the group commented that it "is part of their religion.
 But I don't think Herborg Kråkevik minded."
 The chairmen of the Youth of the Danish People's Party and the president of the Danish Women's Society criticized the incident, whereas the Danish Broadcasting Corporation stated that it had not made any changes in the program because of Outlandish, but at the same time stated that they could not speak on the behalf of the 200 persons which were involved with the show.
 Herborg Kråkevik, the implicated female singer, stated about the issue that: “Yes.
 There was something about my bare shoulders, but we solved it.
 I don’t think it is good if I say something about it.
 I obviously have many fans in Denmark.”
 Outlandish themselves issued a press statement in which they dissociated themselves from the accusations of BT.

-In 2007 Isam Bachiri and Waqas Quadri performed at the large annual Canadian Muslim event Reviving the Islamic Spirit.
+In 2007 Isam Bachiri and Waqas Qaadri performed at the large annual Canadian Muslim event Reviving the Islamic Spirit.
 At that occasion, the Danish tabloid BT wrote that the group performed for "extreme islamists", and that phrases like "the homosexuals should be punished with death" and "the Jews will encounter their demise" appeared at the conference.
 Outlandish denied the accusations.
 They stated that the conference was a peaceful Muslim convention whose main goal is to create integration and peaceful coexistence between Muslims and Non-Muslims in North America and mentioned that the highly respected American rabbi Michael Lerner had been an honorary guest and speaker at the conference.
 Associate Professor Torben Ruberg Rasmussen from University of Southern Denmark backed the statements of the group and he commented that: "There is no reason to condemn the event, and it is not a case of closet radicalism or anything reminding of that."